-The switching valve is mounted to the fan motor.
-This valve controls direction of high pressure hydraulic fluid flow.
+The switching valve is mounted to the fan motor and controls direction of high pressure hydraulic fluid flow.
 High pressure hydraulic fluid comes from the hydraulic pump to the switching valve before returning to the reservoir.
-The thermovalve directs the fluid to the spool in the switching valve.
+Either the thermovalve or the electric override valve directs the fluid to the spool in the switching valve.
 When the radiator is cool, pressurized hydraulic fluid will bypass the fan motor and return to the fluid reservoir.
 As radiator temperature rises, the thermovalve signal is slowed or stopped to the switching valve.
 High pressure fluid is then directed to the fan motor, cooling the radiator.